 The New Zealand Government, Go Overseas and STA Travel have partnered together to offer a FULL tuition scholarship & round-trip flight to study abroad in New Zealand in 2015.

 The Hispanic College Fund reaches out to Latino college students in need.

 One £1,000 scholarship is awarded each year to currently registered students at US universities who will study abroad for at least one semester at a AASAP/UK member institution.
 There is only 1 application deadline for an entire academic year and it usually falls in April.
-Please contact the England Site Specialist for an application form.
-(Currently only the University of Westminster and Queen Mary, University of London, University of Reading and Kingston University are members).
+(Currently only the University of Westminster, Queen Mary, University of London, University of Reading and Kingston University are members).

 The National Italian American Foundation awards scholarships and grants to outstanding Italian-American students on the basis of academic merit.